 Mason jars are the ultimate multi-use kitchen container.
 You can use them to store, ferment food, or even grow sprouts.
-They come in several shapes and sizes that allow you to use them however you want.
+They come in several shapes and sizes, allowing you to use them however you want.
 They also look fantastic and minimal.

 6. Glass Containers

 Ditch your plastic storage containers for an eco-friendly glass option.
 Glass food storage containers come in several shapes and sizes.
-These are an ideal option for food prep, storing leftovers, or transporting lunches.
+These are ideal for food prep, storing leftovers, or transporting lunches.

 Did you know you can also use glass to freeze meat without plastic?